Songs and Rituals in Real Time

 Songs and Rituals in Real Time is a double LP album by Tim Berne released by Empire Productions (USA) in 1982 and re-released on CD as a part of The Empire Box on Screwgun Records (USA) in 1998.
 The album was Recorded live at Inroads, New York City on July 1, 1981.
-It features the quartet of Mack Goldsbury, Ed Schuller, Paul Motian and Tim Berne.
+It features Berne in a quartet with tenor saxophonist Mack Goldsbury, bassist Ed Schuller and drummer Paul Motian.

 Tim Berne on inviting Paul Motian to play: